 - A health care power of attorney, which enables the person of your choosing to make medical decisions for you in case of serious injury or illness.
 Appointing a trustworthy individual to assist you in this way will help protect your health wishes and your family’s well-being.

 - An asset protection plan, which directs the handling of your property according to your desires for your legacy.
 This estate planning tool allows you to provide for your loved ones, as well as prevent your beneficiaries from making unwise decisions with your assets.

 - A digital asset plan, which arranges for safeguarding and distribution of any virtual assets you have amassed during your life.
 This could include photographs, manuscripts, websites, online financial accounts, and so on.

 - A last will and testament, which states your intentions on numerous final matters, including child guardianship, asset dispensation, and more.
 Your last will & testament can also help your family avoid the lengthy and expensive state probate process.

 - A trust, which creates a legal entity that can hold any and all of your family’s assets, for tax benefits and inheritance purposes.
 Trusts may function as better vehicles for property transfer than simple directions located in your will.

 Get In Touch

 The Law Offices of Cheryl David, an established Estate Planning and Elder Law Center, proudly serves residents of greater Greensboro, NC, Guilford County, and surrounding areas.
-With over 30 years of local experience, our licensed attorneys provide assistance with all elements of creating an estate plan.
-From educating our clients on estate planning law to exploring your legal options, to drafting and implementing your estate plan, our trusted legal team is here for you.
+With over 30 years of local experience, our licensed estate planning attorneys provide assistance with all elements of creating an estate plan.
+From educating our clients on estate planning law to exploring your legal options to drafting and implementing your estate plan, our trusted legal team is here for you.
 Contact us today at (336) 547-9999 or contact us online to learn more about estate planning.